Slow-Cooked Rigatoni Beef Bolognese (Dutch Oven)

 Some days just call for a comforting bolognese recipe.
 It’s a family staple, a classic Italian dish, and one of my go-to recipes.
-Whether you call it rigatoni bolognaise or rigatoni bolognese, expect a rich tomato and ground beef sauce, slow-cooked in a Dutch oven, that shines doused in parmesan cheese and fresh basil leaves.
-Serve it up as is or with a simple green salad and homemade garlic bread.
+Whether you call it beef bolognaise or beef bolognese, expect a rich tomato and ground beef sauce, slow-cooked in a Dutch oven, that shines doused in parmesan cheese and fresh basil leaves.
+Serve up this rigatoni bolognese as is or with a simple green salad and homemade garlic bread.

 - Meat – beef mince, streaky bacon